What is EBITDAL (Earnings Before Interest, Tax, Depreciation, Amortization, and Special Losses)?

-EBITDAL is a variation of EBITDA but is significant in the sense that it also accounts for special losses that the company incurs during the financial year.
+EBITDAL is a variation of EBITDA but is significant in the sense that it also accounts for special losses that a company incurs during the financial year.
 It helps evaluate a company’s profitability without considering its financing decisions, accounting decisions, unusual and unforeseen expenses and losses, as well as its tax environment.

 What are Special Losses?

-Special losses can be referred to as the sudden or unexpected expenses incurred by an organization during the financial year.
+Special losses can be referred to as sudden or unexpected expenses incurred by an organization during the financial year.
 They are non-recurring expenses that arise out of unforeseen events or activities.
 Special losses are not specifically defined by the Financial Accounting Standards Board (FASB) as EBITDAL is not a GAAP measure.

 The losses can be considered as extraordinary or non-recurring items.
-Special losses can range from unexpected physical destructions on account of a natural disaster to accounting losses brought on by an ill investment decision or the unexpected loss of an asset.
+Special losses can range from unexpected physical destruction on account of a natural disaster to accounting losses brought on by an ill investment decision or the unexpected loss of an asset.

 Formula for EBITDAL